arashbioinf/playground/PATOG/Roadmap Bionfo/Home.md

 - **Why It's Different**: Bioinstrumentation is about creating devices that collect biological data, whereas bioinformatics focuses on analyzing biological data after it has been collected, often on a molecular level (e.g., DNA, RNA).

-## 6. Bionanotechnology
-**Bionanotechnology** involves applying nanotechnology in biological systems, such as in drug delivery mechanisms or nanoscale biosensors.
+6. **Bionanotechnology** involves applying nanotechnology in biological systems, such as in drug delivery mechanisms or nanoscale biosensors.

 - **Tools**:
   - **NAMD** and **VMD** for molecular dynamics simulations at the nanoscale.